armadillica/flamenco/packages/flamenco-worker-python/README.md

 ### TODO

-Certain settings are currently only settable by editing constants in the Python source code.
+- Certain settings are currently only settable by editing constants in the Python source code.
   It might be nice to read them from the config file too, at some point.
+- Update worker address in MongoDB when communicating with it.

 ## Invocation